manasdtrivedi/DSA-Programs/README.md

 The data structures which will be implemented in the programs in the repository will include:
 1. Arrays
 2. Linked Lists
-3. Trees
+3. Stacks
-4. Graphs
+4. Queues

-The algorithms which will be implemented will include:
+5. Trees
-1. Sorting algorithms
+6. Graphs

-2. Graph algorithms
+The algorithms which will be implemented will be based on the above data structures.